 The generalized gradient approximation (GGA) functionals are known to produce bandgaps and work functions which are too small for the free standing TMD monolayers\cite{Rasmussen2015,Cai2014,PhysRevLett.111.216805}.
-Our PBE calculations show a 1H phase bandgap of 1.03 eV which should be compared to the value using the GW formalism of 1.56 eV.\cite{c2db} However, since we are interested in qualitative trends and orders-of-magnitude differences, we expect the PBE functional to perform reasonably well.
-We do not include the spin-orbit coupling which would open a small gap in the 1T' phase.
+Our calculations show a 1H phase bandgap of 1.03 eV in agreement with previous PBE calculations.\cite{Jiang2017,Fan2018,Liu2018} This should be compared to the value of 1.56 eV obtained by GW calculations .\cite{c2db} Previous investigations\cite{Kim2017,Bampoulis2017,Wang2020} have shown that the Schottky barrier between metals and semiconducting 2D TMDs deviate significantly from the Schottky-Mott rule.
+Therefore, we do not expect the barriers to be dominated by the difference between the metal work function and semiconductor electron affinity or ionization potential but rather by the local charge transfer at the interface.
+We expect this to be well described within PBE, since the band structure of both conduction and valence band is very similar between PBE and GW calculations.\cite{c2db} We do not include the spin-orbit coupling which would open a small gap in the 1T' phase.
 This is justified by previous calculations\cite{Liu2016} showing that the barrier in TMD monolayer heterojunctions changes very little when including this effect.

-The band diagrams of both phases can be seen in Figure \ref{fig:bs} including the relative placement of the Fermi level for the n- or p-doped case.
-The doping is created by modifying the atomic charge density which corresponds to adding or removing electrons to the system.\cite{doping} The doping is added to those atoms which belong to the 1H phase before relaxation.
-These are colored cyan and orange in Figure \ref{fig:interface}.